StarOne01/PhraseNuX/README.md

 - PhraseNUX is a powerfull as well as secure command-line application

-- PhraseNUX depends on AES encryption algorithm (a Open-sourced and powerfull encryption algorithm) for encrypting your passwords
+- PhraseNUX depends on AES encryption algorithm (an Open-sourced and powerfull encryption algorithm) for encrypting your passwords

 - PhraseNUX uses a Cryptographically secure Random charecter generator